-Ministerial Decree 204 (2015) also lists all concentration levels of acceptable food colors.
-Exporters should check with the Ministry of Heath to verify the acceptability of any food coloring since food colors are frequently reviewed and updated according to Codex standards.
+Decision 4 (2020) also lists all concentration levels of acceptable food colors.
+The food additives list is consistent with Codex standards and shall be subject to review and updates according to these standards.
+It is recommended that exporters check with NFSA to verify the acceptability of any food coloring.
 There are no exceptions to the regulations governing food colorings.